Four King Cousins

 The Four King Cousins are an American female harmonizing pop singing group.

-Born into a show business family, the cousins are daughters of the members of the singing group The King Sisters.
-Sisters Tina Cole & Cathy Cole Green are the daughters of King Sister Yvonne King, and musician Buddy Cole; cousin Candy Conkling Brand is the daughter of King Sister Donna King and music executive Jim Conkling, and cousin Carolyn Cameron is the daughter of original King Sister Maxine Thomas and King Family performer LaVarn Thomas.
+Born into a show business family, the members are daughters of the singing group The King Sisters.
+Sisters Tina Cole & Cathy Cole Green are the daughters of King Sister Yvonne King, and musician Buddy Cole; Candy Conkling Brand is the daughter of King Sister Donna King and music executive Jim Conkling, Carolyn Cameron is the daughter of original King Sister Maxine Thomas and King Family performer LaVarn Thomas.
+Tina, Cathy, Candy, and Carolyn are all cousins.